jordanbell2357/jordanbell2357.github.io/_posts/.ipynb_checkpoints/2023-01-06-gnuplot-video-conversion-HandBrake-checkpoint.md

 ---
 layout: post
-title: Crash course in Gnuplot
+title: Gnuplot using WSL2 and Xming
 ---